MARCH 1985: Episodes 4045 – 4056

 Site Ref: 44.02

-David Hunter goes to see Sarah Alexander, and is horrified by what he learns.
-(TV Times: Thames for Wednesday 20th March)
+David Hunter goes to see Sarah Alexander, and is horrified at what he learns.

 Written by: Sue Lake Director: Brian Morgan